awesomeaakash/From-Newbie-to-Windows-Security-Pro/README.md

 # From-Newbie-to-Windows-Security-Pro 👨🏻‍🏫

-A 5 day Courses by cqureacademy
+A 5 day Windows 👨🏻‍🔧Security Courses by cqureacademy